Last Updated on February 18, 2021 by Team CrazyJackz

 Fresh Garlic vs Jarred Minced Garlic vs Dehydrated Minced Garlic vs Garlic Powder: Which one is better?

 Remember, Garlic is one of those ingredients that can really make a recipe just that more delicious.
-As per many studies, fresh garlic is typically preferred over the jarred minced garlic or the dehydrated minced garlic or the garlic powder.
+As per many recipes, fresh garlic is typically preferred over the jarred minced garlic or the dehydrated minced garlic or the garlic powder.

 There is one instance though, that garlic powder is better than fresh: when making roasted vegetables.
 If you are roasting broccoli or cauliflower, for example, a light dusting of garlic powder can add a great savory flavor to the roasted vegetables.
 If you added fresh garlic to the broccoli or cauliflower and roasted it for 20 to 30 minutes, the garlic will get so charred that it will taste bitter.
 So either use garlic powder or roast the broccoli or cauliflower and when it is done, toss it with fresh garlic right before serving.